Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 which may be re-written more compactly as

-In the above, $\bar{F_P}$ is time-invariant, since marginalizing any periodic function over its period returns a constant, which is equal to the mean planetary flux in this case.
+In reality Equation \ref{eq:2} is performed as a sum of discrete observables, however we argue that the time sampling is much finer than the baseline and therefore any resulting discretization error is negligible.
+In Equation \ref{eqn:Goft}, $\bar{F_P}$ is time-invariant, since marginalizing any periodic function over its period returns a constant, which is equal to the mean planetary flux in this case.
 In contrast, the second term preserves time variability, where we have exploited the fact that a moving average is equal to the convolution of a gate function, $\Pi(t)$, with $F_{\star}(t)$,

 where

 It is instructive to consider the effect of the kernel on $F_{\star}(t)$ in the frequency-domain, which can be derived taking the Fourier transform (which we denote as the operator $\mathcal{F}$) of $F_{\star} \ast \Pi$.
 Via the convolution theorem, $\mathcal{F}[F_{\star} \ast \Pi] = \mathcal{F}[F_{\star}] \cdot \mathcal{F}[\Pi]$, and it is easy to show that